UBC-CS/cpsc330-2021W2/docs/setup.md

 git pull
 ```

+If you prefer a GUI, you can try [GitHub Desktop](https://desktop.github.com/).

 ## Python and Conda

 We will be using Python for this course because it is open source and widely used in machine learning and data science.
 We will use Python 3 (in particular 3.9). **Python 2 is not supported in this course.**